-The ACS estimates that there were 1,084 households in Waterloo Township between 2009 and 2013.
+The ACS estimates that there were 1,169 households in Waterloo Township in 2019.
 Families comprised an estimated 76.1% of Township households during that time period and one-person households comprised 22.0% of households.
-Average household size was estimated.

-ed to be 2.63 people for the Township and average family size was estimated to be 3.03 people.
+Average household size was estimated to be 2.5 people for the Township and average family size was estimated to be 3.03 people.
 There were also an estimated 77 seasonal or occasional homes in the Township, but no people living in group quarters.